AmandaGouveia/pyDomai/README.md

 # pyDomai
 A tool to find and rank available domain names.

 Right now this tool works if you modify the source code.
-You can put a list of words in the *testwords* file and change the points and domains searched by modifying those sections of code.
+You can put a list of words in the *testwords* file and change the points and domains searched by modifying those dictionaries/lists.

+Soon I'll work on a more user-friendly implementation.
+I built this tool for myself, but I'll expand it.

 *This tool is under construction.*